SkyhighSecurity/ScannerAPI/README.md

 # Introduction
-This project provides a REST API front-end to McAfee anti-malware and data classification services provided by McAfee Web Gateway (antimalware) and MVISION Cloud (data classification).
+This project provides a REST API front-end to McAfee anti-malware and data classification services provided by Skyhigh Web Gateway (antimalware) and Skyhigh Cloud (data classification).
 The API accepts a URL or S3 UTI as an input and provides a scan response in JSON format.
 The C# code can be run directly as an Azure Function or anywhere else that can run a Docker container to provide a scalable microservice that processes synchronous anti-malware and classification/DLP requests.

 # Installation